fenghaitao/spec-kit/templates/plan-template.md

   * [Additional findings as discovered from RAG results]
 - **References**: [List any specific manual sections or topics found]
 - **Application**: Structure the [DEVICE_NAME] with appropriate register definitions and field breakdowns
+- **Note**: This provides initial context; detailed grammar rules from DML_grammar.md will be studied in tasks phase

 ### Model Builder User Guide
 [Document findings from RAG query: "Simics Model Builder device creation and structure patterns"]